 These low interest cards are great options for any credit card user, but they’re particularly useful if you’re planning a big purchase that will take a few months to pay off.

 This is a particularly good option if you’re looking to make a large purchase, and then pay it off in a few months.
 Right now, it offers 0% introductory APR on purchases and balance transfers for 14 months.
 After that, you’ll get a variable APR of 10.99% to 22.99%, depending on your creditworthiness.
 So for credit card users with good credit, this is an excellent low interest option.

 Cash Back Rewards: With the Discover it® card, you’ll get 5% cash back in rotating categories.
-In January to March 2015, for instance, you’ll get your cash back bonus on up to $1,500 in purchases at gas stations or on ground transportation.
+For example, you’ll get your cash back bonus on up to $1,500 in purchases at restaurants and movies through June 2015.
 Plus, the card offers 1% cash back on all other purchases.